General ART Questions & Answers

 How much activity is recommended after ET?

-We recommend a fairly quiet 24 hours after ET.
+We recommend a fairly quiet first 24 hours after embryo transfer.
 Thereafter, most patients resume their normal routines.
-Strenuous exercises, running, etc. should be avoided until a pregnancy test has been performed.
+Strenuous exercises should be avoided until a pregnancy test has been performed.

 After embryo transfer, how long must we wait until we have intercourse without risk to the embryo?